If you like Chai tea and shortbread, you are going to fall in love with these cookies. They are absolutely delightful!

 Use a cookie cutter of your choice to shape the cookies.

 You can reroll the cookie scraps.

 Check the cookies at 15 minutes.
-They will take up to 20 minutes to cook depending on thickness.
-If you rolled the dough a little thinner than 1/4 inch, they may be ready in 15 minutes.
+They will take up to 18 minutes to cook depending on the size of the cookies and your oven.
+The bottoms of the cookies should be a light golden brown when they are ready.